ajk8/hatchery/README.md

 Parameter | Usage
 --------- | -----
-pypi_repository | String parameter describing which pypi index server to upload packages to.
-It actually refers to an alias which must be defined in your [pypirc file](https://docs.python.org/3.5/distutils/packageindex.html#the-pypirc-file) test_command | A list of arbitrary shell commands that should be run during the test task.
+create_wheel | Create a wheel along with the source distribution during the packaging step.
+Defaults to True. pypi_repository | String parameter describing which pypi index server to upload packages to.
+It actually refers to an alias which must be defined in your [pypirc file](https://docs.python.org/3.5/distutils/packageindex.html#the-pypirc-file) readme_to_rst | Convert a README.md file to README.rst on the fly if the former is detected and the latter is not.
+Defaults to True. test_command | A list of arbitrary shell commands that should be run during the test task.
 If any of them fails, the test will be considered a failure.

 These parameters should be defined in [yaml format](https://en.wikipedia.org/wiki/YAML) in the file `.hatchery.yml` in the root of your project.
 If you want to make any of them global across all your projects, you can also choose to define them in `~/.hatchery/hatchery.yml`; just remember that the project-level file's values will always win!